 - Streaming Platform: HBO Max

-A long time ago, monstrous creatures referred to as Kaiju rose from the sea and brought the war with them.
+A long time ago, monstrous creatures referred to as Kaiju rose from the sea and brought war.
 To fight them, Jaegers (huge robots) were developed by humans.
-They were piloted by two humans who got locked in the neural bridge of the Jaeger.
+They were piloted by two humans locked in the neural bridge of the Jaeger.

 But, these giant robots were also not sufficient to defeat them.
-Humanity is on its verge and the last hope of survival is an ex-pilot (played by Charlie Hunnam), an old Jaegar, and a completely new trainee (played by Rinko Kikuchi).
+So, humanity is on its verge, and the last hope of survival is an ex-pilot (played by Charlie Hunnam), an old Jaegar, and a completely new trainee (played by Rinko Kikuchi).

 12. Bill & Ted’s Excellent Adventure (1989)